 Two incentive options, determined by income, are available to homeowners.
 Incentives are only available for primary residences.
+Income guidelines can be found in Section 3 of the Program Manual and at www.nyserda.ny.gov/empower-income.

-- For Tier 1 income-eligible households: - \$2,000 for the purchase of a new pellet stove - An additional \$500 if an existing wood stove, pellet stove, or insert (with firebox) is recycled - For Tier 3 income-eligible households: - 50% of the cost of a qualifying pellet stove capped at \$2,000 - An additional \$500 if an existing wood stove, pellet stove, or insert (with firebox) is recycled
+- For EmPower+ Tier 1 (Low-Income) households: - \$2,000 for the purchase of a new pellet stove - An additional \$500 if an existing wood stove, pellet stove, or insert (with firebox) is recycled - For EmPower+ Tier 3 (Moderate-Income) households: - o 100% of the cost of a qualifying pellet stove capped at \$1,000 - An additional \$500 if an existing wood stove, pellet stove, or insert (with firebox) is recycled